How Rising Fed Interest Rates Can Affect Home Buyers And Sellers

-Two of the Federal Reserve’s major missions are to try to ensure moderate long-term interest rates and stable prices.
+Two major missions of the Federal Reserve are to try to ensure moderate long-term interest rates and to stablize prices.
 If you’ve read the news lately, inflation is a hot button topic.
 There are several reasons for the rapid pace of price increases the economy is experiencing right now, but the only thing the Fed can control is the federal funds rate.
 Let’s take a brief look at how we got here.

-When the Fed raises the federal funds rate, it’s doing so in an attempt to curb inflation.
-However, because the federal funds rate is the rate at which banks borrow from each other overnight, it really impacts all interest rates across the board because every other rate a lender sets fluctuates with it.
+When the U.S. central bank raises the federal funds rate, it’s doing so in an attempt to curb inflation.
+However, since the federal funds rate is the rate at which banks borrow from each other overnight, it really impacts all interest rates across the board because every other rate a lender sets fluctuates with it.
 Increases of less than a percentage point can have a dramatic effect on borrowing, particularly at higher loan amounts.

 The Fed must balance a desire to control inflation with the negative impacts it can have on the economy.
-The idea of raising interest rates is to make it more expensive for people to borrow money, which slows down spending.
+The idea of these rate hikes is to make it more expensive for people to borrow money, which slows down spending.
 If demand drops, the theory goes, sellers will lower or keep a lid on prices until demand comes back.

 However, the other thing low interest rates help with is business expansion.
 If it’s cheaper for businesses to borrow, they’ll expand and employ more people.
 If you raise rates too fast, you risk spending cooling more than you might want.
 If there is less demand for products and services, businesses tend to lay people off.
 This directly hurts the Fed’s other Congressional mandate of providing an environment conducive to maximum employment.

 The way the federal funds rate impacts mortgages depends on the type of mortgage you have.
-If you’re in a fixed-rate mortgage already and not looking to refinance or buy a new home, your mortgage rate won’t change.
+If you have a fixed-rate mortgage already and you’re not looking to refinance or buy a new home, your mortgage rate won’t change.